maximilian-ho/how-we-teach-ourselves/docs/index.md

 # How we teach ourselves

 This webpage explains our procedures for teaching ourselves.
-We hope you find them useful.
+We continue to improve them as we learn from others.